top of page

 Peeling fresh chestnuts • Photography © Bottle and Brush Studio 2022

-Chestnut cooking was a new experience for me when I moved to the Snowy Valleys of Australia.
-Never really common in Québec, I had only previously seen them being roasted and sold on European streets and tasted the French confectionery "marrons glacés" (glazed chestnuts) before moving to the Snowy Valleys where they are produced locally (You will understand later in this article the sad reason why they are not such a common or readily available product in Canada).
+It was never really common in Québec; I had only previously seen them being roasted and sold on European streets.
+The only chestnuts I tasted were the French confectionery "marrons glacés" (glazed chestnuts) before moving to the Snowy Valleys of Australia where they are produced locally.
+They are not such a common or readily available product in Canada, and you will find out why below in this article.
 I was excited to experiment with chestnuts but I admit that it took me a while to get into them.
 With practice, I got better at peeling them and enjoyed their versatility.
-Chestnuts are like any other culinary nut: the edible part is starchy and moist, and does not keep for long at room temperature so they need to be refrigerated.
+Chestnuts are like any other culinary nut: the edible part is starchy and moist and does not keep for long at room temperature, so they need to be refrigerated.
 Reacting like various fruits, they also contain vitamin C and not much protein.
-They need to be cooked for peeling and, once cooked, they can be eaten; used in recipes or stored in the fridge for a few days and longer in the freezer.
+They need to be cooked for peeling, and once cooked, they can be eaten, used in recipes or stored in the fridge for a few days and longer in the freezer.
 The sweetness and flavour of chestnuts differ in variety and cooking methods.
-They are considered, botanically, as a true nut, like the hazelnuts (another beautiful versatile nut produced in our region), but as they have so many different nutritional features, food allergies to chestnuts seem to be rare.
+They are considered, botanically, as a true nut, like the hazelnuts, but as they have so many different nutritional features, food allergies to chestnuts seem to be rare.

 Chestnut season • Photo © Bottle and Brush Studio 2022

-There are two types of chestnut trees and one of them produces non-edible seeds, called "horse chestnuts".
+There are two types of chestnut trees, and one of them produces non-edible seeds called "horse chestnuts".
 If you intend foraging chestnuts to eat, make sure you find the edible variety!
 These will produce fruit protected by a very sharp spiny casing (don't grab it without gloves as it is ultra sharp!).
-When the fruit reaches maturity this casing will turn yellow-brown, fall from the tree and open up releasing one to a few nuts.
-The brown shiny husk has a pointed end and a pale brown scar, with one or two flat sides.
+When the fruit reaches maturity, this casing will turn yellow-brown, fall from the tree and open up, releasing one to a few nuts.
+The shiny brown husk has a pointed end and a pale brown scar with one or two flat sides.
 Underneath is another thin layer of papery skin protecting the creamy white fruit.
 Chestnuts have to be cooked and then peeled while still hot.
 The good news is that the chestnut harvest season is from late autumn until early winter, and it is perfect for some fire cooking as they are lovely roasted on the brazier.
-Australian High Country winter's climate and altitude level is just right for the chestnut trees, and growers of Tumbarumba and Batlow produce them successfully.
+Australian High Country winter's climate and altitude level are just right for the chestnut trees, and growers of Tumbarumba and Batlow produce them successfully.
 The chestnuts are harvested with a tractor that vacuums the nuts, removing the spiky casing.
-They are then washed and graded and kept in a cool room before distribution.
+They are then washed, graded and kept in a cool room before distribution.
 Chestnuts were introduced to Australia during the gold rush, and many varieties are produced and available from mid-March to July.
 Find more information about Australian chestnuts here.

 Chestnut farming in Tumbarumba • Photography © Bottle and Brush Studio 2022